open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q15: I named my repo incorrectly by not naming it &lt;username&gt;.github.io, can I rename it or I need to delete it?

 You need to delete it and start over.
 Navigate to the misnamed repo and click the settings tab or enter `https://github.com/YOUR-USERNAME/YOUR-MISNAMED-REPOSITORY/settings` in your browsers URL bar.
-Next, scroll down to the Danger Zone section of the settings and click '*Delete this repository*'.
+Next, scroll down to the Danger Zone section of the _Settings_ and click '*Delete this repository*'.
 Read the warnings and then type in the name of the repo to confirm.

 #### Q16: What do I do if I already have a github.io with my user name?